 “For you it’s defense,” Ren says.
 “Against low-shadow thieves who would cut the opportunity from beneath your feet.”

 “I…” I look at Gyrax, who gives me a nod.
-“I guess.
-For my own defense, if nothing else.”
+“I…okay.”

 “That’s the spirit!”
 Lucky snaps his fingers, producing a coin from out of nowhere.
 “Now listen close: thievery centers around desire and focus.
 Everyone shares the same desires.
 Safety, security, companionship…To ply my trade, you must first understand how a desire becomes focus, then coax that desire toward a focus of your choosing.
 In the beginning, it is about baser perceptions—what the eye sees, what the ear hears, so on and so forth.
 But with time and experience, theft becomes so much more: a mental tandem of give-and-take, where your mark doesn’t realize they’ve ceded anything until they’ve given you everything…”